ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

    PreemptExemptTime       = 00:10:00

    # GraceTime is 5 minutes (300s), a job can potentially run that
-   # much longer if it handles SIGTERM on it's own.
+   # much longer if it handles SIGTERM on its own.
 SIGKILL arrives at least 5 minutes later.
    [arnoldg@dt-login04 bin]$ scontrol show partition gpu-slingshot11-preempt | grep -i grace DefaultTime=00:30:00 DisableRootJobs=YES ExclusiveUser=NO GraceTime=300 Hidden=NO